Jo8ujethoia/BAV-RemoveIntercept/README.md

 ## Disclaimer

 This script is provided as-is, without any warranty.
-Use it at your own risk, and ensure you have proper backups before making changes to your syste
+Use it at your own risk, and ensure you have proper backups before making changes to your system.

 ## BAV Antivirus
 You can find the BAV (Batch Antivirus) here: https://github.com/anic17/Batch-Antivirus